tomasz-grzywalski/double-masking/README.md

      Directory containing trained model weights.
    * `--out_dir`
      Output directory for wave files and visualizations.
+   * `--roi_thd`
+     Threshold value for the ROI mask.
+Should be between 0.0 and 1.0.
+Default 0.5.
    * `--visualize`
      Add this flag to enable visualization generation.